green-party-dublin-central/nh-web/site/content/post/eastwall-readymix-site.md

 The site is located on the East Wall Road, between Hope Avenue and North Strand Road and highlighted in Green on this map.

 ![Map of site](/img/eastwall-readymix-location.png "Map of site")

+Please get in touch on [neasa.hourigan@oireachtas.ie](mailto:neasa.hourigan@oireachtas.ie?subject=East%20Wall%20Readymix%20site&body=Dear%20Neasa%2C) or [01 618 3172](tel:+35316183172) if there are any questions in relation to this matter or any other matter.